Pathology M.S.

 Comprehensive Examination

-The comprehensive examination is fulfilled in the non-thesis track through an anatomic/clinical pathology competency exam and a graded grand rounds presentation covering a capstone or a paper research project.
+The comprehensive examination is fulfilled in the non-thesis track through a graded grand rounds presentation covering a capstone or a paper research project.
 Preparation and defense of a thesis proposal fulfills the comprehensive examination for the thesis track.

 Requirements for Advancement to Candidacy for the Degree of Master of Science